 - Placeholder pages and text to easily input essential course information

-How can I access the Dons Template?
+How can I add the Dons Template to my course?

 How do I learn more about Canvas and the Dons Template?